 While IP cameras are what we usually recommend to our clients, it’s crucial to acknowledge downsides, such as:

-• Most expensive: The superior technology in IP cameras comes with a higher price tag.
-However, the price is coming down, and they generally have a higher lifetime value than analog cameras.
+- Cost: The superior technology in IP cameras comes with a higher price tag, but the lower cabling and networking costs balance out this price.
+Generally, IP cameras have a higher lifetime value than analog cameras.

 Cloud-based security systems are the do-it-yourselfer’s security camera.
 You’re probably familiar with them through solutions such as Ring, Nest, Blink and Arlo.
 While you can install them yourself, you can also work with a professional to ensure a secure installation.
 A cloud-based security camera works via Wi-Fi and stores its footage in the cloud.
 The owner pays a monthly fee for cloud storage and can access the footage via an app on their phone while receiving alerts when the camera detects motion.